TamimEhsan/interview-questions-bangladesh/docs/kite.md

 <details>
 <summary>
-(Online round) Problem: You have a 2D grid representing a field with crop fields and godowns.
+You have a 2D grid representing a field with crop fields and godowns.
 Harvesters start at godowns and collect crops from fields, bringing them back to their godown.
 The first harvester must collect from a specific number of fields.
 You need to calculate the minimum total time for all harvesters to collect all crops.
 </summary>
 <hr>